SurenBono/AlpacaTGbot/README.md

 # AlpacaTGbot

-.. just a terminal API test trading bot with localhost Web interface run on the smartphone via userland
+.. just a terminal API test trading bot with localhost Web interface run on the smartphone via userland with DeepSeek.